Katie O'Brien: 2008

-Following the third Grand Slam of the season, O'Brien participated in the Internazionali di Palermo where Lourdes Domínguez Lino beat O'Brien in round one.
+Following the third major of the season, O'Brien participated in the Internazionali di Palermo where Lourdes Domínguez Lino beat O'Brien in round one.
 Two weeks later she reached the second round of the Slovenia Open by beating No. 5 seed, Tsvetana Pironkova, in round one.
 She lost to Vera Dushevina in the second round.
 In August, she reached the second round of qualifying for the US Open before being knocked out by home favourite, Alexa Glatch.
-September saw O'Brien fall to Ioana Raluca Olaru in round one of the Tashkent Open and in October she reached the semifinals of the $50k in Barnstaple where she lost to Anne Keothavong.
+September saw O'Brien fall to Raluca Olaru in round one of the Tashkent Open and in October she reached the semifinals of the $50k event in Barnstaple where she lost to Anne Keothavong.
 She reached two more ITF quarterfinals in 2008, in Phoenix and Saint-Denis, both $25k.
 Her year-end ranking was world No. 154.

 2009

-O'Brien started her 2009 season by attempting to qualify for the ASB Classic in Auckland, New Zealand.
-She came up against the No. 2 seed in the qualifying tournament, Ayumi Morita, and lost in three sets, 6–3, 2–6, 7–5.
-Her next tournament was the qualifying event for the first Grand Slam of the year, the Australian Open.
+O'Brien started her 2009 season by attempting to qualify for the Auckland Open in New Zealand.
+She came up against the No. 2 seed in the qualifying tournament, Ayumi Morita, and lost in three sets.
+Her next tournament was the qualifying event for the first major of the year, the Australian Open.
 She beat Sandra Záhlavová, Julie Ditty and Betina Jozami to gain entry into the main draw for the first time in her career.
 She faced Monica Niculescu in round one but lost, 4–6, 4–6.
-Nevertheless, the 2009 Australian Open marked the first time since the 1992 US Open that four British women had competed in the main draw of a Grand Slam other than Wimbledon.
+Nevertheless, the 2009 Australian Open marked the first time since the 1992 US Open that four British women had competed in the main draw of a Grand Slam tournament other than Wimbledon.
 O'Brien's three compatriots were Anne Keothavong, Melanie South and fellow qualifier, Elena Baltacha.
 Following the Australian Open, O'Brien returned to ITF action as the No. 3 seed at the $25k event in Sutton.
 She won four matches in straight sets before defeating wildcard Johanna Konta, 3–6, 6–2, 6–4, in the final to win her first title since September 2006 and the third ITF singles title of her career.
 Between this and the French Open she reached the semifinals of ITF tournaments in Midland ($75k), Biberach ($50k) and Johannesburg ($100k) as well as reaching the quarterfinals of a $100k+H event in Torhout.
 She also won a $25k in Jersey and was the runner-up in another $25k event, this one in Minsk.
 In May she reached the final round of qualifying for the French Open before losing to Arantxa Rus, 4–6, 6–7, however she gained entry to the main draw as a lucky loser when No. 6 seed Vera Zvonareva withdrew from the tournament due to injury.
 O'Brien lost to Olga Govortsova 1–6, 1–6, in the first round.